nxp-mcuxpresso/mcuxsdk-examples/_boards/kw47loc/examples_shared_readme.md

 Hardware requirements
 =====================
 - Type-C USB cable
-- FRDM-MCXW23 Board
+- KW47-LOC Board
 - Personal Computer

 Prepare the Demo
 ================
-1. Connect a USB cable between the host PC and the FRDM board J10.
+1. Connect a USB cable between the host PC and the LOC board J3.
 2. Open a serial terminal with the following settings:
     - 115200 baud rate
     - 8 data bits